Lahti-University-of-Technology/full-stack-course/material/ethics.md

 These are non-negotiable and violations may result in a 0 for the project.

 - Production deploy must build from the `main` branch of the project repository.
-- Commit history must remain intact and acceptable.
 - Contributions to `main` must have a readable history.
-Do not rewrite history to hide authorship or timing.
 - Public URL for the running app when required.
-- Steps from concept to production are explainable with evidence.
+- Steps from concept to production must be explainable with evidence.
 - Issues, pull requests, CI logs, deployment notes, and test results must be accessible.

 ### Not required, but strongly protective